MSwoboda/yvent/README.md

  ![Step1](https://github.com/MSwoboda/yvent/blob/master/images/assembly/yv_tape_5.jpg?raw=true "yVent Inside")

 ### Input Port Mount

 The yVent has a standard 1/4 NPT thread on the input port, which can fit a wide variety of connectors (like push to connect, barb).
 Select the connector most appropriate for your environment (testing, clinical).
 When inserting the connector apply a small amount of glue to the threads to seal it.

-**Note:** Make sure the connector's edge does not protrude over the floor over the yVent channels.
+**Note:** Make sure the connector's edge does not protrude over the floor of the yVent channels.

 **Note:** Make sure that any adhesive applied to the threads does not leak into the input chamber, especially the narrowing after the input port.

-## Validation
+## Failure Reporting

+We encourage everyone interested in the project to 3D print and try out the yVent on your own.
+All you need is a 3D printer, lung model (could be a balloon but ventilator test lungs work best), and a 0.3-2psi pressure source.
+If you'd like to add PEEP, a PEEP valve is necessary.
+Please post all problems you enocunter in the Github's issues section along with a description of how the device was printed, the test setup, a detailed description of the problem, and possible solutions.

 ## Literature